andydevs/blog/_drafts/machine-learning-mushrooms.markdown

 from kaggle on different mushroom types.
 All the input data was categorical, which means it will all be encoded into a one-hot representation.

-The model was declared using Keras's framework.
-It was a fairly easy framework to use.
-However, it didn't have much in the way of support for feature columns, which helps process incoming data.
-So, the data pipeline had to do a whole lot of the heavy lifting.

 I'm not going to go to much into the data pipeline, since it is pretty complicated (mostly due to my overengineering).
 I'll briefly mention the `meta` object, which has information on the structure of the data.

-Luckily, the rest of the model wasn't a problem to write out, thanks to Keras:
+Luckily, the rest of the model wasn't a problem to write out, thanks to Keras.
+It was a fairly easy framework to declare the model with.
+However, it didn't have much in the way of support for feature columns, which helps preprocess incoming data.
+So, the data pipeline had to do a whole lot of the heavy lifting.

 ```python
 model = tf.keras.models.Sequential([